 The highest, open-air rooftop bar in the city, 54thirtyRooftop (meaning 5,430 feet above sea level), is located at the brand new Le Méridien Downtown Denver.
 On the Elevated Cocktails list are taste sensations like Bubby Bees Knees, 5430 Whiskey Ginger and Key Lime Fizz.
 The beers are Front Range fresh, and there’s a good selection of Denver-crafted spirits and a varied wine list.
 Snacks and bites are far from ho-hum with options like Habanero Popcorn, Cheese Monkey Bread and Spicy Shrimp Lettuce Cups.
 54ThirtyRooftop Bar will be closing for the winter season.
 Check this new hot spot out in Spring 2018.

-The contemporary vibe that the ART, a hotel is know for spills over onto FIRE Terrace, the fourth-floor patio overlooking the Gold Triangle Creative District and Broadway Street.
+The contemporary vibe that the ART, a hotel is known for spills over onto FIRE Terrace, the fourth-floor patio overlooking the Gold Triangle Creative District and Broadway Street.
 The fire pit itself is a work of art, complemented by lounge seating and cheery red umbrellas.
 Expect new American interpretations on classic craft cocktails, live entertainment on occasion, and tasteful nibbles such as bison and Colorado lamb sliders during “social hour” from 3 – 6 p.m.

 Peaks Lounge perched on the 27th floor of Hyatt Regency Denver at Colorado Convention Center offers big views all year long.
 Huge windows overlook the downtown landscape and provide heady glimpses of the Colorado Rocky Mountains.
 Enjoy a selection of wines by the glass, along with an outstanding menu of appetizers and desserts from 5 – 10 p.m. nightly.
 Don’t forget to try one of the Colorado cocktails made with local libations and organic juices and garnishes.